 Dr Jean McAvoy

-Director of Teaching and Senior Lecturer: Discourse analysis, subjectivities, moral orders, and the management of trouble and dilemma.
+Director of Teaching and Senior Lecturer: Discourse analysis, subjectivities, identity, self and other, moral orders, and the management of trouble and dilemma.

 Dr Kesi Mahendran

 Senior Lecturer: Dialogical Psychology (Bakhtin).
 Dialogue between citizens and their governments on vexed political questions e.g. immigration-integration.
 Political Psychology of International Relations.
 Dialogue and Self.
 Self & Public Sphere.
 Social Representations, Public Opinion & Public Narratives.
 Dissensus and Consensus in Political Decision-Making.
 UK-EU Relations.
 Psychology of Citizenship (National, European, Global).
 Qualitative and Quantitative Dialogical Methods & Mapping.
 Dialogical Research Design.

 Senior Lecturer: Applied cognitive psychology: perception of and memory for faces, particularly in eyewitness settings; facial composite construction; issues concerning visual evidence and juror decision-making.